 Information about improved conditions in your country could come to the U.S. government's attention when, for example, you request admission at a U.S. border or entry point upon return from a trip.

 It could also surface when (one year or more after obtaining asylee status) you apply for permanent residence.
 So, there is a risk to applying for a green card if conditions in your country have already improved.
-That's why it's often wise to apply for the green card even before signs of improvement appear!
+That's why it's often wise to apply for the green card even before signs of improvement appear, if possible!

-In any case, your status would not be terminated out of the blue.
-You should expect to first receive either a letter informing you of USCIS’s intent to terminate your status (and giving you 30 days notice of an interview in which you'll be expected to show why your status should not be terminated), or a Notice to Appear in immigration court (an NTA)—depending on which of these two government agencies granted the asylum.
+In any case, your asylee status would not be terminated out of the blue.
+You should expect to first receive either a letter informing you of USCIS's intent to terminate your status (and giving you 30 days notice of an interview in which you'll be expected to show why your status should not be terminated), or a Notice to Appear in immigration court (an NTA)—depending on which of these two government agencies granted the asylum.

 Applying for permanent residence as soon as you are eligible is the first step toward reducing the likelihood and the impact of U.S. government inquiries into changed conditions in your country.

-However, even after you have become a permanent resident, the issue of changed country conditions could surface if you subsequently find yourself in removal proceedings (on other grounds, such as having committed a serious crime) or if you travel back to your home country.
+However, even after you have become a permanent resident, the issue of changed country conditions could surface if you subsequently find yourself in removal proceedings on other grounds, such as having committed a serious crime, or if you travel back to your home country.
 Therefore, the surest way to permanently avoid the impact of changed country conditions would be to eventually apply for U.S. citizenship.
 And to do that, you must first become a lawful permanent resident, and hold that status for at least four years following your one-year as an asylee.

 Given the complexity of these considerations, consider seeking the advice of a lawyer regarding the details of your case.